 The candidates layer of the map shows all of the buildings and roads that are available to put into a heat network.

-Several different drawing styles are used to show different kinds of information visually on the candidates layer
+Several different drawing styles are used to show different kinds of information visually on the candidates layer.

 the colour of each candidate is used to show information about whether the candidate will be used in a network.
+These colours are also used in the selection info pane in the same way.

 - Grey candidates are forbidden, which means they can't be included in a network